bejayoharen/bjorg.github.io/_drafts/first-30-days-engineering-leader.md

 </figure>
 - [ ] **On-call rotation, and incident response process**.
 What does a typical event look like?
 How long does it take to resolve?
 Are the resolutions satisfactory and do the help prevent future issues?
 Are alerts tuned when they turn out to be too noisy or too insensitive?
 - [ ] **Systems architecture**.
 How does the code work / what services are there?
 How is it hosted?
 Where are the bottlenecks?
 Where are the SPFs?
 What are the uptime requirements for each part?
 Where is the tech debt?
+- [ ] **Code Structure and Deployment**.
+Pair with someone (hands on keyboard!) to commit some code.
+Is it fast, easy and intuitive to find your way around the codebase and deploy?
+Can you follow what's happening in the deployment process?
+Is there a canary?
+Are the tests sufficient?
 - [ ] **Technical documentation**.
 How up to date is it?
 How complete is it?
 Can you find what you need?
 - [ ] **Budget**.
 Where is money spent?
 Which items seem like too much?
 Which items could be reduced, or need more explanation?
 What’s the volatility of expenditures?
 Are there surprises that shouldn’t happen?
 Where might there be budget flexibility?
 - [ ] **Code repositories**.
 How is the code is broken into repos?
 What are the PR policies are in place?